-If your query returns a list of people, you'll want to enable this option.
-This will add several feature options that are specific to listing individuals.
+If your query returns a list of people, you'll want to check this box.
+It will enable several features that are specific to listing individuals.
+For instance, the grid will contain a link to the communications page.
 Be sure that your query returns the Id field so that these features will work as planned.

-Show Grid Actions
+9 Show Grid Actions

 Lets you pick which grid actions are available on the dynamic report.
-You'll see additional options for Communicate, Merge Person, Bulk Update and Launch Workflow if the Person Report option is enabled.